4D Human Body Capture from Egocentric Video via 3D Scene Grounding: Abstract

 \section{Abstract}

-To understand human daily social interaction from egocentric perspective, we introduce a novel task of reconstructing a time series of second-person\footnote{We refer the social partner of the camera-wearer as ``second-person" throughout the paper.
+We introduce a novel task of reconstructing a time series of second-person\footnote{We denote the social partner of the camera-wearer as ``second-person" throughout the paper.
 The same notation was also adopted in~\cite{ng2020you2me,yonetani2016recognizing}} 3D human body meshes from monocular egocentric videos.
 The unique viewpoint and rapid embodied camera motion of egocentric videos raise additional technical barriers for human body capture.
-To address those challenges, we propose a novel optimization-based approach that leverages 2D observations of the entire video sequence and human-scene interaction constraint to estimate second-person human poses, shapes and global motion that are grounded on the 3D environment captured from the egocentric view.
+To address those challenges, we propose a simple yet effective optimization-based approach that leverages 2D observations of the entire video sequence and human-scene interaction constraint to estimate second-person human poses, shapes, and global motion that are grounded on the 3D environment captured from the egocentric view.
 We conduct detailed ablation studies to validate our design choice.
-Moreover, we compare our method with previous state-of-the-art method on human motion capture from monocular video, and show that our method estimates more accurate human-body poses and shapes under the challenging egocentric setting.
+Moreover, we compare our method with the previous state-of-the-art method on human motion capture from monocular video, and show that our method estimates more accurate human-body poses and shapes under the challenging egocentric setting.
 In addition, we demonstrate that our approach produces more realistic human-scene interaction.
-Our project page is available at: \url{https://aptx4869lm.github.io/4DEgocentricBodyCapture/}